 Signs and Symptoms of Infantile Spasms

 Babies may also seem to jerk or twitch their muscles and this is termed as myoclonus.
-They are classified as two types:
+They are classified into two types:

 - Positive myoclonus, where the muscles suddenly tense up.